Restuta/little-scraper/README.md

   retryAttempts = 3,
   // default retry delay is double of delay in between requests + one second retryDelay = delay * 2 + 1000,
-  // if response status code is not one of the described below request would be reated as failed successStatusCodes = [200],
+  // if response status code is not one of the described below request would be treated as failed successStatusCodes = [200],
   // would randomize given delay, so it's within [x/2, x*2] range randomizeDelay = true,